Mission and Vision

 The PRIGO University has concluded new memoranda of cooperation with several foreign universities.
 The main partner school is the University of Nebraska, USA.
 We offer our students and teachers short and long study or work stays in the USA.
 Further cooperation was established with partners in Europe and China.
 We have received grant funds from the ERASMUS + programme, which allows our students and teachers to realize many new exchanges not only in EU countries.
 We are preparing our students for master’s degree at prestigious universities in Great Britain, the USA and other countries, where graduates of our bachelor’s degree programmes can study.
 In cooperation with the Ministry of Foreign Affairs of the Czech Republic and Eurocentre Ostrava, we are also preparing students for jobs in EU institutions, especially for the EPSO tests (European Personnel Selection Office).

 The PRIGO University mainly carries out the following socially beneficial activities:

 - independent performance of basic research, industrial research and experimental development as well as public dissemination of the results of such activities on a non-exclusive and non-discriminatory basis through education, open access to databases, open publications and open software.

-- provision of educational activities within accredited bachelor study programmes and fields of study, based on the principles of pro-inclusive equal approach to education without any discrimination, taking individual educational needs into consideration.
+- provision of educational activities within accredited study programmes, based on the principles of pro-inclusive equal approach to education without any discrimination, taking individual educational needs into consideration.